sherwinee/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Delete multiple person(s) with the same tag**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to delete any person(s) with the same provided tag
+4. AddressBook deletes all person(s) with the provided tag

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The provided tag doesn't match any existing tags.

+    * 3a1.
+AddressBook shows 0 person(s) deleted.

+      Use case resumes at step 2.